CharlesJub/Notes/Learn Like a Pro.md

 - Vivid images
 - Memory Palace
 Metaphors are great for memory because they create links and force you to actively think about what an idea is or is not.
+# Chapter 6
+To types of learning: declarative and procedural Declarative helps you start learning a topic Procedural allows you to use what you've learned to handle the topics more intuitively Practice helps you develop procedural sets of links in long-term memory Internalize the procedures for solving scientific or mathematical problems
+# Chapter 7
+Discipline is a finite resource everyday
+The best way to maximize self-discipline is to reduce the amount a task will take.
+- Make the task easier
+- Remove distractions
+- Change existing bad habits by finding the cue and changing the response to it Plan your goals with a simple When, where, and how will you complete them.
+Also identify any obstacles that may occur and how to deal with them
+Involve other in your work to keep yourself accountable